• English

 However, it is important that children have experience of the mountains and hiking.
 Our 4-day Tour du Mont Blanc is ideal for a family wishing to start hiking with their children.

-If you have any doubts, the best thing to do is to contact us: our guides will be delighted to discuss the matter with you.
+If you feel hesitating, the best thing to do is to contact us: our guides will be delighted to discuss the matter with you

 When is the best time to do the TMB?

-The best time to do the Tour du Mont Blanc is from June to September.
+The best time to do the Tour du Mont Blanc goes from June to September.

 At the beginning of June the trails are not yet too busy, but there is often snow on the higher parts of the tour.
 For experienced hikers or with our guided groups, this is a very pleasant period.

-From 15 July to 15 August the trails are most crowded.
+From 15 July to 15 August the trails are more congested.
 This is the best time to meet hikers from all over the world!

-After mid-August and until the end of September, it is quite possible to do the Tour du Mont Blanc.
-The accommodations are still open, the days are mild and the paths are quieter.
+After mid-August and until the end of September, it is still possible to do the Tour du Mont Blanc.
+The accommodations are still open, the days are mild and the paths are less crowded.

 What should I bring to sleep in a mountain refuge?

 In the refuges, blankets are provided.
-However, for reasons of hygiene, it is recommended to bring a silk sheet (meat bag).
+However, for reasons of hygiene, it is recommended to bring a sleeping liner.
+Careful, the sleeping bags are forbidden in the refuges!

 • a headlamp (for the evening and morning)